 - Before admission to candidacy, the student is required to complete the required 17 cu's of graduate level courses as described in detail in the Coursework section below.
-(This was 16 cu's for students entering before Fall 2015) - Take and pass the Marketing Qualifying Examination offered at the end of the first year. - Complete a faculty-supervised First Year research paper due approximately August 25, before the start of the second year. - Completed a faculty-supervised Second Year research paper due by approximately August 25, before the start of the third year.
-Present paper in the seminar series in 3rd year (typically January) - Complete all forms required by the University.
+(This was 16 cu's for students entering before Fall 2015) - Take and pass the Marketing Qualifying Examination offered at the end of the first year. - Complete a faculty-supervised First Year research paper due approximately August 25, before the start of the second year. - Completed a faculty-supervised Second Year research paper due by approximately August 25, before the start of the third year. - Complete all forms required by the University.